dhvyas7/cse-15l-lab-reports/week2/report.md

 ![Run 1](add1.png)

-After this, go back to the homepage and you should see the string you just added
+After this, you should see the string you just added on refreshing the webpage

 ![Output 1](op1.png)